Entries will be accepted from August, 2021.

-Entries will be scored on three criteria; Originality, Technique and Overall.
+Entries will be scored on three criteria; Originality, Technicality and Overall.

 Originality is worth 1-10 points and rewards uniqueness.
 We want to reward photographers that explore and push boundaries and present new perspectives.

 Technicality is worth 1-10 points and rewards well-executed photography.
 This includes principles such as composition, use of light both natural and artificial, timing, exposure, editing and more.
 Technique will be considered in the context of the photograph.
 For example, a dark photograph may not necessarily be underexposed, or a photograph that isn’t sharp may intentionally be that way by choice if it is suitable for the subject matter.

 Overall is worth 1-20 points and is a broad discretionary scoring criterion.
 Judges may reward points for any merits they see in a photograph including impact, storytelling or emotional content.
 They may also at their discretion opt to further reward entries displaying outstanding originality or technique, or use it as a score that summarises their overall feeling toward the photograph.

 The judging panel is kept intentionally diverse with a wide range of professional and personal experiences to allow for differing opinions and perspectives which further educate the judging process.

 Once entries close, a panel of three judges from the APA administration will score all images submitted to each category.
 To encourage consistency, this panel will score all the images of a category, on a single day.
 The panel are free to discuss during scoring anything that may aid in judging the image, which may include explaining an uncommon technique used or identifying subject matter.

 The highest scoring 75 entries from each category will be shortlisted for the next round of judging.
 In the event of multiple entries being tied for the 75th place, the panel may re-score the entries in the tie, and discuss the merits of each of the entries to come to a final decision.